 - All students accepted to attend KISD through the Open Enrollment program shall be required to provide their own transportation to and from school.

-- Transfers will be tuition-based but hardship waivers are available.
+- Transfers may be tuition-based, but hardship waivers are available.

 - Students who participate in UIL junior varsity and ninth-grade athletic teams, as well as academic and music events such as debate, band, or choir, will be immediately eligible to participate in those same events in Kennedale ISD.